nianeyna/ao3downloader/README.md

+**PSA: The [Troubleshooting](#troubleshooting) section of this readme exists and I swear to you it's not bullshit.
+If you encounter problems with the script DO THE TROUBLESHOOTING STEPS before giving up and/or sending a bug report.
+Thank you! 🙏**

+## What is this?

+This is a program intended to help you download fanfiction from the [Archive of Our Own](https://archiveofourown.org/) in bulk.
+This program is primarily intended to work with links to the Archive of Our Own itself, but has a secondary function of downloading any [Pinboard](https://pinboard.in/) bookmarks that link to the Archive of Our Own.
+You can ignore the Pinboard functionality if you don't know what Pinboard is or don't use Pinboard.

 ## Special Announcement

 I've just published a new version of the script that should be MUCH more resilient to errors and instability.
 My hope is that this will make ao3's [new bot restrictions](https://www.transformativeworks.org/intermittent-site-slowness-and-errors/) completely invisible to you as a user, allowing you to peacefully ignore them 😌